ESCOMP/CTSM/doc/source/users_guide/overview/introduction.rst

    that continues to the following line.
    > $EDITOR filename # means you are using a text editor to edit "filename"
    # This is a comment line

+   $CTSMROOT means the path to the root of the CTSM model